Azure/fleet/docs/troubleshooting/clusterResourcePlacementOverridden.md

 The CRP attempted to override a propagated resource utilizing an applicable `ClusterResourceOverrideSnapshot`.
 However, as the `ClusterResourcePlacementOverridden` condition remains false, looking at the placement status for the cluster where the condition `Overriden` failed will offer insights into the exact cause of the failure.

-The accompanying message highlights that the override failed due to the absence of the path `/metadata/labels/new-label` and its corresponding value.
+In this situation, the message indicates that the override failed because the path `/metadata/labels/new-label` and its corresponding value are missing.
-Based on the previous example of the cluster role `secret-reader`, it's evident that the path `/metadata/labels` does not exist, meaning that `labels` does not exist.
+Based on the previous example of the cluster role `secret-reader`, you can see that the path `/metadata/labels/` doesn't exist.
+This means that `labels` doesn't exist.
-Therefore, a new label cannot be added.
+Therefore, a new label can't be added.

 ### Resolution:
-The solution here is to correct the path and value in the `ClusterResourceOverride` to successfully override the `ClusterRole` `secret-reader` as shown below:
+To successfully override the cluster role `secret-reader`, correct the path and value in `ClusterResourceOverride`, as shown in the following code:
 ```
 jsonPatchOverrides:
   - op: add